An Act to constitute the New South Wales Institute of Sport as a statutory body to promote excellence in sport; and for other purposes.

 Division 1 Members

-In this Schedule:appointed member means a member of the Board other than the member referred to in section 6 (2) (b).member means any member of the Board.
+In this Schedule:appointed member means a member of the Board other than the Director-General of the Department of Sport and Recreation.member means any member of the Board.

 (1) The Minister may, from time to time, appoint a person to be the deputy of a member, and the Minister may revoke any such appointment.(2) In the absence of a member, the member’s deputy:(a) may, if available, act in the place of the member, and(b) while so acting, has all the functions of the member and is taken to be a member.(3) The deputy of a member who is Chairperson or Deputy Chairperson of the Board does not have the member’s functions as Chairperson or Deputy Chairperson.(4) A person while acting in the place of a member is entitled to be paid such remuneration (including travelling and subsistence allowances) as the Minister may from time to time determine in respect of the person.